 - Allow the vegetables to cool slightly.
 Peel the skins off the peppers.
 Thinly slice the red pepper, finely chop the poblano pepper, and roughly chop the red onion.
 Add everything to a mixing bowl, along with the green onions and a ½ cup of the chipotle sauce.
 Toss to combine.

 - Heat a cast iron skillet over medium-high heat.
-Add enough oil (a neutral cooking oil) to just coat the bottom of the skillet.
+Add enough neutral oil to just coat the bottom of the skillet.
 Season the skirt steak generously with salt.
-Once the oil is hot, work in batches to sear the skirt steak for about 3 minutes per side, or until cooked to your desired doneness.
+Once the oil is hot, work in batches to sear the skirt steak for about 3-5 minutes per side (depending on the thickness of the meat), or until cooked to your desired doneness.
 Transfer the steak to a cutting board, cover loosely with foil, and let rest for 5 minutes.
-Thinly slice the steak against the grain.
+Thinly slice the steak against the grain into bite-sized pieces.

-- Assemble the tacos in the charred tortillas with the slaw on the bottom, then a few slices of steak, a generous drizzle of sauce, and a sprinkle of queso fresco over top.
-For more heat, add a pinch of crushed chipotle pepper.
+- Assemble the tacos in the charred tortillas with the slaw on the bottom, then a few slices of steak, a drizzle of sauce, and a sprinkle of queso fresco over top.